 Because we are a diversified farm with a very experienced farmer at the helm, it is highly unlikely that a total crop failure, farm-wide, would occur.
 Occasionally, certain particular crops or varieties may not do well due to weather conditions such as hail or extreme cold or drought, but where some crops may fail, others often thrive.
 Diversity is the key to ensuring a good supply of produce through the season.

 As a member of a CSA, you are assuming some amount of risk.
 The threat of total crop failure due to disastrous weather conditions or major pest invasion is there, but unlikely.
-After growing crops for 25 years without any major failures, we feel confident that the supply of produce you receive will be what you'd expect.
-However, if we get completely nailed by a disaster such as Hurricane Sandy, which literally destroyed fall crops on farms in New Jersey in 2012, we know you will understand that is completely out of our control and we may, in extreme circumstances, not be able to supply what you were expecting.
+After growing crops for 30 years, we feel confident that the supply of produce you receive will be what you'd expect.
+However, if we get completely nailed by a disaster such as Hurricane Sandy, which literally destroyed fall crops on many farms in New Jersey in 2012, we know you will understand that is completely out of our control and we may, in extreme circumstances, not be able to supply what you were expecting.